-The disaster research specialist, also known as the disaster information specialist, ensures that communication during times of disaster or crisis remains intact.
-Disaster research specialists, in particular, are an essential part of the emergency management team, as they provide critical information on relevant topics, including health information, when it is urgently needed in times of a disaster.
+The disaster research specialist, also known as the disaster information specialist, ensures that during times of disaster, critical information housed in libraries and archives are safe and accessible to emergency personnel who might need it.
+Disaster research specialists are an essential part of the emergency management team, as they provide critical information on relevant topics, including health information, even in the event that the internet and electrical grid go down.

 The Disaster Information Management Research Center (DIMRC)

-The Disaster Information Management Research Center (DIMRC), through the National Library of Medicine, which was created in 2008 with the mission of providing disaster research specialists, such as librarians, with the health resources needed to provide information to emergency management specialists during a natural or manmade disaster or crisis, works to bring together disaster research specialists and disaster and emergency responders.
+The Disaster Information Management Research Center (DIMRC), through the National Library of Medicine, which was created in 2008 with the mission of providing archivists and librarians serving as disaster research specialists with the health resources needed to provide information to emergency management specialists during a natural or manmade disaster.

 For example, during a crisis involving hazardous materials or radiation, disaster research specialists may provide critical information to first responders regarding such topics.

-The National Library of Medicine is currently involved in expanding the role of disaster research specialist jobs and promoting awareness that any librarian can serve in this capacity during a disaster.
+The National Library of Medicine is currently involved in expanding disaster research specialist jobs and promoting awareness that any librarian can serve in this capacity during a disaster.

 The DIMRC is committed to accomplishing a number of things, including: